Acquisition vs Alliance: How to Choose the Right Growth Strategy for Corporate-Startup Collaboration

 Integrating two companies with conflicting cultures can be challenging and demotivating for employees.
 It often also results in the consolidation of departments, leading to employee cutbacks and lay-offs.
 Employees are well aware of this dynamic, which can lead to dissatisfaction, demotivation, stress and decreased productivity.

-The benefits of alliances
+Benefits of strategic alliances

 Flexibility